dbrevesf/dbrevesf.github.io/_posts/2018-08-07-section4-lambda-map-filter.md

 ### Lambda Expressions

 Sometimes we face a case that we need to use a certain function just once.
 And maybe this function is so simple that we can write it in just one line.
-That's why lambda expressions exists.
-Sometimes writing a def function isn't necessary so we use lambda expressions to attend our needs.
-For example: we can write a function in order to get the square of a number:
+That's why lambda expressions exist.
+Sometimes writing a def function isn't necessary so we use lambda expressions to attend to our needs.
+For example, we can write a function in order to get the square of a number:

 ```python
 def square(x):